Track your rental property performance for FREE

 The Rentastic free version limits an investor to two properties, two bank accounts, and mileage tracking.
 Critical components are missing from the free version of Rentastic, such as property expense reports, receipt scanning, profit and loss tax reports, and split transactions.

-Rentastic Premium costs $99 per year (or $12/mo), includes the items that the free version excludes, and allows for unlimited properties and unlimited bank accounts.
+Rentastic Premium costs $16.58 per month (billed annually), includes the items that the free version excludes, and allows for unlimited properties and unlimited bank accounts.
 A user who upgrades to the subscription verison can also run unlimited Rent Estimates and access the Deal Analyzer.

-However, even with the $99/year plan, Rentastic doesn’t offer all of the features that Stessa does for free, such as net cash flow and capital expense reports, a real estate balance sheet to monitor owner’s equity, and secure online document storage.
+However, even with the paid plan, Rentastic doesn’t offer all of the features that Stessa does for free, such as net cash flow and capital expense reports, a real estate balance sheet to monitor owner’s equity, and rent collection.

 Let’s take a closer look at more of the differences between Rentastic and Stessa, to help you decide which rental accounting platform is best for your real estate business.